xengeo/java-fundamentals/playwright/03_playwright_in_junit.md

     }
 ```

-Now you should be able to trigger the `shouldPrintPageTitle()` test
+Now IntelliJ should allow you to run the `shouldPrintPageTitle()` function
-individually (or run the entire `MakersTest` test class) and observe the page
+(or run the entire `MakersTest` class) and you should observe the page title
-title being printed successfully in the terminal.
+being printed successfully in the terminal.

 ## Summary